rbignon/doctoshotgun/README.md

--d, --debug                           : display debug information -t <days>, --time-window <days>       : set how many next days the script look for slots --start-date <DD/MM/YYYY>             : set a specific start date on which to start looking
+-d, --debug                           : display debug information -t <days>, --time-window <days>       : set how many next days the script look for slots --start-date <DD/MM/YYYY>             : set a specific start date on which to start looking --dry-run                             : do not really book a slot
 ```

 ### With Docker